Why a Top MBA?

 Would you advance faster with a top-quality MBA degree?
 What do senior executives advise?

-By Dan Bauer, Chairman and Founder, The MBA Exchange
+By Dan Bauer, Founder, The MBA Exchange

 Whether you’re an undergrad contemplating a corporate future, a young exec with just a few years of work experience, or a mid-career manager reaching for the elusive “brass ring,” career assessment is essential.
 Regardless of your current status, there are gaps between you and ultimate success.
 The bridge from present reality to preferred future can seem overwhelming at times, but must be analyzed and strengthened before it can be crossed.

 Determining which gaps are most relevant is a first step.
 Which of these six issues do you face today?
 Which will you encounter down the road?
 How would pursuing a first-class MBA degree help you?

 No matter what your age, the visible achievements of others in your college graduating class are, and will remain, a yardstick to measure your progress.
 These peers are the former classmates who proudly announce their latest promotions in alumni newsletters, boast of their latest mega-deal, and seem always to be in the right place at the right time.
 No matter what your age, the visible achievements of others in your college graduating class are, and will remain, a yardstick to measure your progress.

 Think of this phenomenon as a lifelong class reunion.
 Looking around the room, literally or figuratively, how many of your peers have loftier titles on their nametags or smile more convincingly when describing their future prospects?
 Just a few?
 Or most?
 If the gap between you and the high flyers is substantial — and seems to be expanding — a top quality MBA degree may be one answer.